apache/maven-build-cache-extension/src/site/markdown/usage.md

 ## IDE support

-Cache extension is generally compatible with ides with one limitation:
+Build cache extension is generally compatible with IDEs with one limitation:

 * The cache doesn't restore full project state.
 Compiled classes and other output directories will not be restored from cache if `clean` was invoked.
-In order to work efficiently, IDE should be configured to not use maven output (`target`) directories for compilation.
+In order to work efficiently, IDE should be configured to not use Maven output (`target`) directories for compilation.
 In that case compilation caches will be maintained by IDE leveraging both fast builds and fast compilation